garethr/garethr-docker/README.md

 ```

 Unless specified this installs the latest version of docker from the
-lxc-docker package.
+docker inc repository.
 However if you want to specify a specific version
 you can do so:

 ```puppet